 Here at Violeta’s Floral & Plant Shop we have lots of artisan designed gifts available!
 Our preserved wreaths are a beautiful gift that will last forever.
 We also carry an assortment of houseplants and planters for that green thumb in your life!

-This year has presented new challenges for us all, but probably none so much as the child abuse victims we serve at Hope House.
-Most of these children have experienced unfathomable sexual abuse, physical abuse, trafficking, or extreme neglect.
 The COVID-19 crisis has only amplified our national and local child abuse epidemic.
 As a united community, we can heal those emotional wounds, get justice for children, and restore faith in families, communities, and institutions.